 The role of the Pit Crew is to assist with operations tasks such as physically deploying the systems, performing repairs, modifying software or firmware, and changing batteries.
-Once a team's run has begun, the Pit Crew personnel may not be substituted with other personnel.
+Once a team's set up for their run has begun, the Pit Crew personnel may not be substituted with other personnel.
+When entering the staging area from the team tents, only the designated Pit Crew is permitted to arrive for setup.
+Other members must remain in the team tent area.